 How will I find apprentices?

-Through the digital apprenticeship service that will be set up by the Government.
 You’ll be able to choose the apprenticeship framework, training provider, assessment organisation and post apprenticeship vacancies.

 Can I spread my funds around?